Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Self contained derivation of Eq.

 This equation has a simple interpretation.
 The net current is the contribution of the movement of the center the wavepackets, as well as due to the rotation about their individual centers.
-We want to calculate the properties of the anomalous Hall effect, where $\vec{B} = 0$.
-Then the expression simplifies to